• School of Biology, Scottish Oceans Institute, St Andrews, Fife, KY16 8LB, UK

 Research Overview

 Grant is a researcher at the Sea Mammal Research Unit (SMRU).
 His current research interests are motivated by the conservation of small cetaceans, with a focus on delphinid species inhabiting coastal waters.
 Globally, the coastal zone is an area of high anthropogenic activity, which overlaps with the critical habitat of dolphin populations.
-He is particularly interested in studying spatial ecology, long-term population dynamics, and behavioural responses to disturbance in order to inform conservation management of coastal populations.
+He is particularly interested in studying spatial ecology and long-term population dynamics to inform the management of coastal populations.
 Grant is dedicated to disseminating his research through STEM activities, events and resources.

 East-Coast Bottlenose Dolphin Project